Field Guide to the R Mixed Model Wilderness

 Confidence level used: 0.95

-At this point, the analysis goals have been met: we know the estimated means for each treatment and their rankings.
+At this point, the analysis goals have been met; we know the estimated means for each treatment and their rankings.

 1 The Type I method is called “sequential” sum of squares because it adds terms to the model one at a time; while type 3 (“partial”) drops model terms one at a time.
 This can effect the results of an F-test and p-value, but only when a data set is unbalanced across treatments, either due to design or missing data points.
+In this example, there is only one fixed effect (and the experiment is perfectly balanced), so the sums of squares choice is immaterial.

 • lme4